Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Can I claim if I am unemployed?
 Yes.
 Persons receiving unemployment insurance benefits (ALV/AC) continue to receive family allowances through the unemployment fund.

 What if both parents work?
 The allowance is paid only once per child.
 Art.
-7 FamZG defines the ranking - usually the parent with the higher income or in the canton with the higher rate.
+7 FamZG defines the ranking, usually the parent with the higher income or in the canton with the higher rate.

 Which cantons pay the highest family allowance?
-Geneva (CHF 311), Vaud and Zug (CHF 300 each), Basel-Stadt and Valais (CHF 275).
+Zug (CHF 330), Valais (CHF 327), Vaud (CHF 322), Geneva (CHF 311), and Bern (CHF 250) for the child allowance.

 Do PhD students still qualify?
 Yes, until age 25, provided the doctorate qualifies as formal education and is in progress.
 The allowance ends at the 25th birthday.